-- § 3-313 Withdrawal from the University-General Rules - (a) All Students - (1) A student who leaves the University during any term must officially withdraw from the University.
-A student who is registered in only one course and later requests to drop that course must withdraw from the University.
-Failing grades will be assigned to any student who leaves the University without completing withdrawal. - (2) Withdrawal procedures: - (A) Obtain a withdrawal form from the office of the dean of the college or graduate department.
-The date the student notifies the college or graduate department office of his/her intent to withdraw should be recorded as the official withdrawal date. - (B) Obtain the signatures of the University officers as indicated on the withdrawal form. - (C) Deposit the withdrawal form at the Records Service Center, 901 West Illinois Street, Urbana. - (3) Cancellation or withdrawal from the University does not abrogate the authority of the institution to pursue disciplinary action. - (4) The student ID card remains valid for the term in which fees for services have been paid. - (b) Undergraduate Students - (1) The dean may issue a withdrawal form with a notation that failing grades are to be recorded in specified courses in which the student is seriously deficient. - (2) A student may be dropped or placed on probation for poor scholarship as of the date of the withdrawal at the discretion of the dean.
-If such a student fails to file the withdrawal form with the Office of the Registrar, the dean may file it. - (3) A student who withdraws from the University within the last three weeks of instruction in the semester or within the last two weeks in the summer term or whose status cannot be determined because of excused grades may have an academic hold placed by their college on any future registrations. - § 3-314 Withdrawal from the University for Military or Other National - Defense Services - (a) Undergraduate and Professional Students - (1) Credit in Courses - (A) Undergraduate or professional students at Urbana-Champaign who, after completing the seventh week and before completing the twelfth week of the semester, withdraw from the University in order to enter into active service with the Armed Forces of the United States or other country (including the National Guard), or other service pertaining to the national defense that is approved by the appropriate University committee and do so enter within ten days of the date of withdrawal, shall be entitled to receive, without examination, credit for one-half of each course in which they have attained a standing of C- or better at the time of withdrawal.
-The grade reported shall be that attained in the course up to the time of C- or higher reported in courses taken under the CR-NC option are recorded as CR.) - (B) Students who are members of the Active Reserve Forces (including the National Guard) called to active duty under normal training orders will not be granted academic credit for courses in which they are enrolled unless they have requested a postponement of such a period of active duty for training until the summer, and unless the University has received a verification that such a request was officially denied.
-This requirement, however, shall not apply to individuals who are called to active duty as a result of national emergency or as a result of the mobilization of the Reserve Forces (including the National Guard). - (C) Where such withdrawal occurs upon completion of the twelfth week of the semester, or later, such student shall be entitled to receive full credit upon like conditions. - (D) In cases in which withdrawal occurs during terms of different lengths, the same credit provisions prevail, as follows:
+- (1) The dean may issue a withdrawal form with a notation that failing grades are to be recorded in specified courses in which the student is seriously deficient. - (2) A student may be dropped or placed on probation for poor scholarship as of the date of the withdrawal at the discretion of the dean.
+If such a student fails to file the withdrawal form with the Office of the Registrar, the dean may file it. - (3) A student who withdraws from the University within the last three weeks of instruction in the semester or within the last two weeks in the summer term or whose status cannot be determined because of excused grades may have an academic hold placed by their college on any future registrations.

+§ 3-314 Withdrawal from the University for Military or Other National Defense Services

+- (a) Undergraduate and Professional Students - (1) Credit in Courses - (A) Undergraduate or professional students at Urbana-Champaign who, after completing the seventh week and before completing the twelfth week of the semester, withdraw from the University in order to enter into active service with the Armed Forces of the United States or other country (including the National Guard), or other service pertaining to the national defense that is approved by the appropriate University committee and do so enter within ten days of the date of withdrawal, shall be entitled to receive, without examination, credit for one-half of each course in which they have attained a standing of C- or better at the time of withdrawal.
+The grade reported shall be that attained in the course up to the time of withdrawal.
+(Grades reported below C- are recorded as W (withdrawn); grades of C- or higher reported in courses taken under the CR-NC option are recorded as CR.) - (B) Students who are members of the Active Reserve Forces (including the National Guard) called to active duty under normal training orders will not be granted academic credit for courses in which they are enrolled unless they have requested a postponement of such a period of active duty for training until the summer, and unless the University has received a verification that such a request was officially denied.
+This requirement, however, shall not apply to individuals who are called to active duty as a result of national emergency or as a result of the mobilization of the Reserve Forces (including the National Guard). - (C) Where such withdrawal occurs upon completion of the twelfth week of the semester, or later, such student shall be entitled to receive full credit upon like conditions - (D) In cases in which withdrawal occurs during terms of different lengths, the same credit provisions prevail, as follows: